-There’s a class conflict at the heart of the plot, that reminds me a little of the conflict in Terry Nation’s seventies virus thriller “Survivors”.
+There’s a class conflict at the heart of the plot that reminds me a little of Terry Nation’s seventies virus thriller “Survivors”.
 Nation’s bad guys are all working class union leaders, imposing their collectivist ideas on the middle class survivors of the apocalypse.

 Christofides takes a similar tack, as we follow his salt of the earth landowner, battling to protect his family against the ruthless socialists imposing their land reforms, and trying to steel his ancestral home.

 I’m not entirely sure how any of this links to the Border Reivers, other than the location of the story.
 For me the reivers analogy stretches thin under the weight of contemporary political reality.
 When the riding families were active, raiding across the border lands of Northumberland and Cumbria, they fought and feuded, murdered and robbed, to survive harsh conditions.
 They were organised and ruthless, the mafia before the mafia was a thing, demanding protection from raiding, taking hostages and extorting ransoms.
 As likely to take up arms and fight for the King as against him.
 From the things I’ve read on the subject the reivers were less the lone wolf and more of a pack animal.

 All of that aside, it’s a well written thriller that keeps you reading, and I liked it.

 The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.

 These days, all of our heartbeats are governed by the pulse of electricity, strobing through wires buried deep in the concrete and steel that surrounds us.
 The safety of the walls that envelope us, work to keep us away from, safe from, anything Natural.